dmnbars/chrome-tabs-autocloser/README.md

 # Tabs Autocloser Extension

 ## Description
-Tabs Autocloser is a Chrome extension that automatically closes tabs when they lose focus, specifically designed for the Slack website.
-It helps declutter your browser by closing Slack tabs that are no longer active, improving your browsing experience.
+This Chrome extension automatically closes tabs after they lose focus, specifically targeting popular applications.
+It aims to improve productivity by automatically removing unnecessary tabs once you switch to another window or application.

-## Features
+## Supported Applications
-- Automatically closes Slack tabs when they lose focus.
+- Slack
-- Helps declutter your browser and improve productivity.
-- Lightweight and easy to use.
+- Zoom

 ## Installation
 1. Download the extension files from the repository.